Ideally, you want your customers to buy something every time they visit your ecommerce website. That’s the ultimate goal, right?

-Do you need to hard sell?
+Do you need to resort to the hard sell?

 1. Top of the Funnel (ToFu)

-At the top of the funnel, your goal is to attract potential leads, not just any leads but you need to bring relevant traffic without intentionally filtering or hindering conversions.
+At the top of the funnel, your goal is to attract potential leads, not just any leads, but you need to bring the relevant traffic without intentionally filtering or hindering conversions.
 This stage is all about acquisition.
 You can use paid or organic traffic to acquire traffic based on your client avatar.

 You have to showcase the benefits of your product, highlight your mission statement on your homepage, and describe your offer on product pages.
 Make it easy for them to learn about your brand.
 Giving easy access to this information will help your qualified leads imagine the advantages of your product in their lives.

-Top of the funnel is grabbing their attention and keeping them interested.
+The top of the funnel is grabbing their attention and keeping them interested.